GJNorman/disPicable-Mpdasmasm/README.md

 The program will search the working directory for files that have extensions ".inc", ".hex" and ".asm".
 It will then ask you which ones you wish to use

+#### Output

+The program will create a file called "DisassembledCode.asm" or "AssembledCode.hex" in the working directory